demisto/content/Packs/SpyCloudEnterpriseProtection/Integrations/SpyCloudEnterpriseProtectionEnrichment/README.md

 You can execute these commands from the Cortex XSOAR CLI, as part of an automation, or in a playbook.
 After you successfully execute a command, a DBot message appears in the War Room with the command details.

-### spycloud-list-breaches
+### spycloud-breach-catalog-list

 ***
-Lists the breaches identified.
-By default, this lists all breaches known in SpyCloud.
-With the arguments, it's possible to scope the results on date and keywords.
+List the Breach Catalog.
+By default, this lists all breaches in SpyCloud.
+With the arguments, it's possible to scope the results.

 #### Base Command

-`spycloud-list-breaches`
+`spycloud-breach-catalog-list`

 #### Input